Enterprise-CMCS/seatool-compare/docs/docs/services/alerts.md

 #### Summary

-The alerts service deploys a Simple Notification Service (SNS) topic to REGION_A.
+The alerts service deploys several notification resources:
+- A Simple Notification Service (SNS) topic.
 This topic can be leveraged by any other service for sending alerts.
+- An SNS topic used exclusively to collect errors thrown from the compare service handlers.
+- A Log Group used by two log streams to collect data about when emails are or would be sent.

 #### Notes